 Located in the Southeast section of Bob Woodruff Park, Plano’s Quadricentennial Bur Oak (previously named the Bicentennial Bur Oak) is the largest, oldest tree in the City of Plano.
 Originally, the tree was estimated to be 243 years old, but in 2006 strong winds took down an enormous limb forty feet from the ground.
-The limb was used to more accurately estimate the tree’s age.
+The limb was used to estimate the tree’s age more accurately.

 The history of the area is also rich.
 Prior to the land becoming a city park, previous owners included the Dr. Daniel Rowlett Family, Colonel Landon W. Oglesby, the William T. Land Family, William D. Prince, and the Claude C. Albritton Family.
 The Land Family used the timber on the property for their west Plano farm, but somehow the Bur Oak tree was spared.
 The citizens of Plano celebrated the life of this magnificent tree and recognized the history of the land surrounding it at Plano’s 2002 Arbor Day Celebration.

 Ownership of the site passed through many hands over time.
 Many of these families helped to build and develop Plano and North Texas.
 Among them is The Rowlett Family, for whom Rowlett Creek is named, and William Sachse, for whom the town of Sachse in named.
 The Oglesby Family owned a general store in downtown Plano.

 Bur Oak trees are generally found along stream bottoms and the wood is heavy, hard, impermeable and durable.
 The trees are very hardy, tolerating drought and city pollution.
 Thick corky bark enables these trees to withstand fire and other damage better than most Oaks.